mcfrith/last-rna/scripts.md

 * Column 8: `1` means the alignment is not colinear: it involves > 1
   chromosome, or both DNA strands, or it jumps backwards on the same strand.
+* Column 9: Chromosome to which it's (mostly) aligned.

 Optionally, you can give it gene annotations in [genePred][] format (e.g. from [here](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/)):